rwieruch/blog_robinwieruch_content/react-testing-tutorial.md

 **What are unit, integration, and end-to-end tests in a nutshell?** Whereas a unit test should be able to test a piece (e.g. component) in isolation, the integration test should make sure that the piece (component) works in its context with other pieces (components).
 For instance, an integration test could verify that all necessary props are passed through from the tested component to a specific child component.
 Last but not least, end-to-end tests are testing your application in a browser environment.
 For instance, there you could simulate a whole [sign up process](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/) by filling in a email address and a password in a form and submitting these credentials to your backend.

 Another goal of the article is to show you a couple of **common test patterns and testing best practices** which are not too complicated and can be applied throughout your application.
 It should help you to write your React component tests in an efficient way without having to decide every time on how to write the tests themselves.
 Therefore, most of your tests should follow a common pattern which you can apply throughout your components.
 These test pattern become even more interesting when using {{% a_blank "TDD" "https://en.wikipedia.org/wiki/Test-driven_development" %}}, because you can write your tests first and your components in the second step.
 After all, this guide should show you a couple of React testing best practices without being too opinionated.
 Hopefully it will help you to understand the React testing framework landscape, how to setup these testing tools up and how to use them.

+You can find the whole project in {{% a_blank "this GitHub repository" "https://github.com/rwieruch/react-components-test-setup" %}}.

 {{% chapter_header "Table of Contents" "toc" %}}